-Resource type Resources Limitants Human Businessmen willing to work toward solutions and participate in civil society.
+Resource type Resources Limitations Human Businessmen and women willing to work toward solutions and participate in civil society.
 Not many people are dedicated to social development and working on behalf of marginalized people.
 Financial Private sector agrees to donate an extra 10% of the ISN.
 The decree is attached to political approval.
-Knowledge Businessmen know-how in management and project evaluation.
+Knowledge Business know-how in management and project evaluation.
 People in the private sector are not aware of the problems of the organizations from the civil society.
 Institutional Framework Government has control of the legal framework and tax collection.
 The decree would only last 6 years.
-Organizations Businessmen organized in chambers and other private sector organizations.
-There were some An opposition to the tax increase could arise among some of the chambers.
-Many of these
+Organizations Business leaders organized in chambers and other private sector organizations.
+There were some civil society organizations.
+An opposition to the tax increase could arise among some of the chambers.
+Many of these organizations lack professionalism and/or resources.

 The Trust decided to focus on four areas: education, health, sustainable economic development and the promotion of philanthropy.
-An important premise was also set: the Trust would be an apolitical, ecumenical and plural organization.
+An important premise was also set: the Trust would be an apolitical, ecumenical and pluralist organization.
 Another premise was that when sharing projects with the public sector, the Trust would seek to complement, not substitute, government action.
-For this reason, the Trust only gives a maximum of 33% of the total amount spent on the project, disbursed only after the government has used its own resources.
+For this reason, the Trust only gives a maximum of 33% of the total amount spent on a project, disbursed only after the government has used its own resources.
 This practice was adopted after projects in which public Trusts were promised but never granted.

 A structure of nine local boards was designed in order to administer the resources for each city.
 A board of directors at state level was also created.
-The rural area is covered by the board of directors at state level and is based in the city of Chihuahua.
+The rural area is covered by the board of directors at the state level and is based in the city of Chihuahua.

 As mentioned, the rural area of Chihuahua has severe problems causing increasing numbers of people to migrate.
-The Trust has a policy of directing 50% of the total amount of resources collected towards rural areas, especially the Tarahumara region, in order to improve the peasant and indigenous people's conditions.
+The Trust has a policy of directing 50% of the total amount of resources collected towards rural areas, especially the Tarahumara region, in order to improve the living conditions of farmers and indigenous peoples.
 The remaining 50% is distributed proportionally among the nine cities, according to the amount that each city provided.

 In 1996, the Trust realized that, as a trust, it had limited capacities and decided to evolve into a foundation, which would allow ownership over certain assets and the responsibility of managing the Trust, as well as other projects.
-Tus the Trustación del Empresariado Chihuahuense (FECHAC) was launched.
+The Fundación del Empresariado Chihuahuense (FECHAC) was launched.
 The consolidation of this organization had begun.

-Nevertheless, most of the efforts and resources were directed towards infrastructure projects and as time went on FECHAC realized it was not enough.
+Most of the efforts and resources were directed towards infrastructure projects and, as time went on, FECHAC realized it was not enough.
 Adrián Aguirre, manager of infrastructure projects provided an example of this.
 A shelter was built in the Sierra Tarahumara.
 When it was finished, it was very pretty.
 Six months later we visited the shelter and all the windows were broken.
 We realized that there are some communities where giving money was not enough.
 Another type of help had to be given in the form of education and promoting the desire for self-realization.

 Another important factor influencing the need for FECHAC'S evolution were the lessons learned from the collaboration with diverse organizations from the civil society.
 Though there were successful experiences, there were also failings and unfinished projects.
-FECHAC concluded that what was needed was a civil sector with more professionalism.
-It began to give assessments and courses in collaboration with other institutions, such as universities, in order to accomplish a certain level of professionalism in the sector.
+FECHAC concluded that what was needed was a civil society sector with more professionalism.
+It began to give assessments and courses in collaboration with other institutions, such as universities, in order to promote a certain level of professionalism in the sector.
 In the next section, FECHAC's evolution is traced in more detail.